 How to Avoid Injuring Turtles or Disrupting the Nesting or Hatching Process

-• Avoid shining flashlights or light from vehicles or buildings onto the beach.
+Avoid shining flashlights or light from vehicles or buildings onto the beach as this can frighten away nesting females and confuse hatchlings trying to get to the water.

-• View nesting or hatching turtles from a fair distance.
-Enjoy the moment, but remain quiet and calm.
+View nesting or hatching turtles from a fair distance.
+If you're lucky enough to see a laying turtle or a hatchling begin its journey, enjoy the moment, but remain quiet and calm.

 Sea turtles are amazing and fragile animals that we share our beaches and marine environment with here in southwest Florida.
 It’s our hope that, like us, you may be fortunate enough to see one in the wild, and that we all continue working together to ensure their long-term survival.